Penny’s story - We need to share these stories

 Winter 12.1.21

-We were so excited to fall pregnant quite quickly again after the three months wait.
+I was so excited to fall pregnant quite quickly again after the three months wait.
 It was confirmed to be in the correct spot, and for the first time, I saw a heartbeat.
-Unfortunately, due to restrictions, Ben could not come to the appointment, so again I was witnessing something new and profound on my own.
+Unfortunately, due to restrictions, my then partner could not come to the appointment, so again I was witnessing something new and profound on my own.

 At 11 weeks, we were so excited to be one week away from our 12-week scan.
 I finished work, went to the toilet when I noticed blood when I wiped.
 We went to emergency.
 The nurse rolled in a monitor to look for a heartbeat.
-Ben enthusiastically said, “oh, I have never seen a heartbeat before!”.
+My then partner enthusiastically said, “oh, I have never seen a heartbeat before!”.

 My heart sank.
 My mother’s intuition knew this baby was no longer earth side.
 The nurse stated she would need to get a doctor.